Updated for 2026

 - 1 pair dressy flat sandals or slides

-- Optional: slip-on sneakers if we’re doing a lot of city walking
+- Optional: slip-on sneakers if you’re doing a lot of city walking

 Best of all?
 These choices cover every situation without adding bulk.